 If you are a short-term rental host, you are required to register with the Mayor's Office of Special Enforcement (OSE) per Local Law 18.

-The application is currently open, and hosts are encouraged to submit an application well in advance of OSE beginning enforcement of this requirement in July 2023.
+The application is currently open, and hosts are encouraged to submit an application well in advance of OSE beginning enforcement of this requirement after September 5, 2023.

 Booking service platforms, such as Airbnb, VRBO, Booking.com, and others, also known as "vacation rentals" or "home-sharing" sites, will not be allowed to process transactions for unregistered short-term rentals.